tldr-pages/tldr/pages/common/conda.md

 # conda

 > Package, dependency and environment management for any programming language.
-> This command also has documentation about its subcommands, e.g. `conda create`.
+> Some subcommands such as `conda create` have their own usage documentation.
 > More information: <https://github.com/conda/conda>.

 - Create a new environment, installing named packages into it: